WesleyTavaresDev/ProgrammingProblems-III/README.md

         • Create two objects of the Person class, one representing Albert Einstein (born on 3/14/1879) and the other representing Isaac Newton (born 1/4/1643)

         • Make a main class that instantiates the objects, initializes them and shows which ones would be the ages of Einstein and Newton if they were alive.

+3. Make a program with following characteristics:

+        • A class called University that will have a name as an attribute and will have a method to enter your name.

+        • Relate the Person class to the University class.
+Each person can be associated with a University.

+        • The Person class, in turn, will have a method that will say its name and in which university works.